bayodelaoye/garment/README.md

 ### Get Current User Favorites
 ##
-* Purpose: This fetch is sent to retrieve all billing info records for the user specified by the id.
+* Purpose: This fetch is sent to retrieve all the favorite records for the user.
 * Method: ```GET```
 * URL: ```/api/favorites/```
 * Successful Response: HTTP Status 200